FenosoaRandrianjatovo/FenosoaRandrianjatovo/README.md

 - 🔭 I’m currently working on Machine Learning and AI
 - 🌱 I’m currently learning Geometric Deep Learning and Graph Neural Network
 - 💬 Ask me about Mathematics and AI
-- ⚡ Fun fact: Funny 🤪
+- ⚡ Fun fact: The moon has moonquakes 🤪

 #### Connect with me: